oven-sh/bun/README.md

 - Task runner for package.json scripts
 - npm-compatible package manager

 All in one fast &amp; easy-to-use tool.
-Instead of 1,000 node_modules for development, you only need Bun.
+Instead of 1,000 node_modules for development, you only need bun.

-**Bun is experimental software**.
-Join [Bun’s Discord](https://bun.sh/discord) for help and have a look at [things that don’t work yet](#things-that-dont-work-yet).
+**bun is experimental software**.
+Join [bun’s Discord](https://bun.sh/discord) for help and have a look at [things that don’t work yet](#things-that-dont-work-yet).

 ## Install